Japanese Wikipedia: Culture

 Andrew Lih wrote that influence from 2channel resulted in many Japanese Wikipedia editors being unregistered and anonymous.
 Because of the lack of registered editors, Japanese Wikipedia editors as a whole interact less with the international Wikipedia community and the Wikimedia Foundation than editors of other Wikipedias do.
 Lih also wrote that Japanese Wikipedia editors are less likely to engage in edit wars than editors on Wikipedias of Western languages, and typically they would instead make alternative drafts of articles on their own userspaces.

 Jimmy Wales pointed out at a conference in 2009 that the Japanese Wikipedia was significantly more dominated by articles about pop culture than other Wikipedia projects, and according to one of his slides, "barely 20 percent" of the articles on the Japanese Wikipedia were about anything else.
 The Japanese Wikipedia was known to have relatively few moderators as of 2010, and this characteristic has not changed as of 2025.

-Nobuo Ikeda, a known public policy academic and media critic in Japan, suggested in 2006 an ongoing "2channel-ization" phenomenon on the Japanese Wikipedia.
-Ikeda argued that by allowing anonymous editing, the community spawns a type of culture seen in anonymous message boards such as 2channel, where hate speech, personal attacks and derogatory expressions are common, and also the source of entertainment.
-He also remarked on the "emotional-outlet" and "get rid of stress" aspects of Japanese Internet culture, where 90% of blogs were anonymous, a complete opposite of the U.S. where 80% of blogs were expressed under one's real name.
-Ikeda's arguments are not the only sources hinting cultural correlation, influence, overlapping users from 2channel.
+Nobuo Ikeda, a public policy academic and media critic in Japan, suggested in 2006 an ongoing "2channel-ization" phenomenon on the Japanese Wikipedia.
+Ikeda argued that by allowing anonymous editing, the community spawns a type of culture seen in anonymous message boards such as 2channel, where hate speech, personal attacks, and derogatory expressions are common and are also the source of entertainment.
+He also remarked on the "emotional-outlet" and "get rid of stress" aspects of Japanese Internet culture, where 90% of blogs were anonymous, the opposite of the U.S. where 80% of blogs were authored under real names.

 In 2006, Naoko Kizu (木津 尚子), a Japanese Wikipedian, stated that on the Japanese Wikipedia most people start out as page editors and uploaders of images, and that the majority of people continue to serve in those roles.
 Some people apply to become administrators.
 Kizu said "Unfortunately, some apply for this role out of a desire for power!
 And then are surprised when they get rejected."

 There are threads of textboards named "【百科事典】ウィキペディア第d刷【Wikipedia】" (lit. '[Encyclopedia] Wikipedia Part d Edition [Wikipedia]') related to the Japanese Wikipedia on 2channel.
 In these textboards, the Japanese Wikipedia community informally discuss with other editors anonymously.
 On Twitter, they use accounts associated with their username and "#jawp" for mentioning the Japanese Wikipedia.